proteinreport/proteinreport.org/content/events/fermentation-enabled-alternative-protein-summit-europe-2022/index.md

 weight: 5000
 uuid: 10693
 ---
-<p>Our previous Fermentation-Enabled Alternative Proteins US Summit has been well received by industry leaders, which has allowed us to evolve our Fermentation Summit to be held in Europe this 2022.
-With a different regulatory environment and developments taking place in the EU, this year we’ll also be focusing on the key challenges to Novel Foods and gaining investment in Europe's landscape.</p>
+Our previous Fermentation-Enabled Alternative Proteins US Summit has been well received by industry leaders, which has allowed us to evolve our Fermentation Summit to be held in Europe this 2022.
+With a different regulatory environment and developments taking place in the EU, this year we'll also be focusing on the key challenges to Novel Foods and gaining investment in Europe\'s landscape.